Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/navs-tabs.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-These variants can not be used because they are a button component in the Orange Design System specifications.
+These variants should not be used because they are a button component in the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}